 On the Issues

-Rep. Josiah Magnuson is building a better future for our families by fighting for individual liberties and the Constitution, upholding our conservative values, and draining the Swamp.
+Rep. Josiah Magnuson is building a better future for our families by defending individual liberties and the Constitution, upholding our conservative values, and draining the Swamp.

 Pro-Life

 The foundational purpose of state government is to provide equal protection for each innocent life created in the image of God.
 That life begins at conception.
 With this conviction, I will never cast a vote that consents to legalized murder.
 After the Dobbs decision, I was honored to be appointed to the ad hoc committee that wrote a bill aimed to close all abortion facilities in the state.
 I also helped with the language of the Heartbeat Act that was enacted in 2023.
 Currently, I am fighting to end all taxpayer funding for abortion, or for providers of abortion such as Planned Parenthood.
-Ultimately, it is my goal to make any intentional killing of a child illegal in South Carolina.
+Ultimately, it is my goal to make any intentional killing of an unborn child illegal in South Carolina - just as it is for anyone else.

 Family

 The family is under an enormous attack today.
 The socialist Left seeks to destroy the institution of the family because it stands in their way as a God-given protection against total government control.
 I believe we must be bold in our defense of traditional values, refusing to cower to those who seek to undermine science and reality.
 I stand unashamedly for natural marriage between one man and one woman.
 To protect women's sports for biological women, I strongly supported Rep. Ashley Trantham's bill that passed the House in 2022.
-Currently I am leading the charge to pass a Parents’ Bill of Rights that guarantees parents are able to direct the upbringing of their children.
+I have also been leading the charge to pass a Parents’ Bill of Rights that ensures parents are able to direct the upbringing of their children, which just passed the House in February 2026.

 Gun Rights

 The Founders wanted the American people to be responsible for defending our homes and our liberties.
 My goal is to make it easier rather than harder for law-abiding citizens to keep and bear arms.
 I've been active to ensure South Carolina does not implement red flag laws which allow punishment before a crime is committed.
-As promised, I successfully advocated in the House for open carry, working with Rep. Bobby Cox to pass that bill into law in 2021.
-I also have been a key supporter of Constitutional Carry to empower you to keep your family and your neighbors safe without having to ask the government for permission, which was signed into law in March 2024.
+As I promised you, I successfully advocated in the House for open carry, working with Rep. Bobby Cox to pass that bill into law in 2021.
+I also was a key voice for Constitutional Carry to empower you to keep your family and your neighbors safe without having to ask the government for permission, which was signed into law in March 2024.

 Spending

 We need to cut wasteful bureaucracy and reduce the state income tax until it is ultimately eliminated.
 I joined other Upstate conservatives to successfully advocate for a tax cut of 1%, but more is needed and possible.
 I am fighting to ensure core government functions like roads, education, and law enforcement are prioritized rather than wasting your money on pet projects for politicians.
-We also need to get serious about curbing South Carolina's dependence on the out-of-control national debt, which drives inflation and currently provides around 34% of our annual budget.
-The mandates and strings attached on funds we take from Washington, D.C. not only reduce our freedom but often result in a net cost.
+Our budget has grown over 45% in the past ten years - that’s not conservative, and I’ve been voting against it.
+State law already requires zero-based budgeting, meaning state agencies are supposed to report how every dollar is used every year, but this rarely happens.
+We need to hold the bureaucracy accountable to follow the law.

 Roads

 We have made progress toward getting our roads fixed but much more work is needed.
 I voted against the 2017 gas tax increase because I was not confident that the money would go where it was promised.
-Since then, I have worked to change the priorities in SCDOT funding so that we can repair our local roads rather than just doing interstate reconstruction or poor-quality pothole fills year after year.
+Since then, I have worked hard to change the priorities in SCDOT funding so that we can repair our local roads rather than just doing interstate reconstruction or poor-quality pothole fills year after year.
 Ultimately, structural changes to agency leadership are needed, and I will continue to fight for accountability and real reform.
-For example, I recently offered a bill to eliminate the Secretary of Transportation and devolve its powers to the Lieutenant Governor so that the people have a vote and a voice.
+For example, I offered a bill to eliminate the Secretary of Transportation and devolve its powers to the Lieutenant Governor so that the people have a vote and a voice - a proposal now endorsed by the SC Policy Council and advanced by Ralph Norman in his candidacy for Governor.

 Education

 I vigorously defend teachers, students, and parents in every education context.
 I will always seek to give parents more opportunity to make the educational decisions that are best for their children.
-I am an advocate for teacher pay raises, so we can drill education funding down to the classroom where it is intended, and am proud that the legislature has raised starting teacher salaries over $10,000/yr. in the past six years.
+I am an advocate for teacher pay raises, so we can drill education funding down to the classroom where it is intended, and am proud that the legislature has raised starting teacher salaries from $30,000/yr. to $47,000/yr.
 I believe local control rather than state and Federal control is the best way to preserve our values.
 I am working for better transparency and choice in order to stop any attempts to sexualize children or indoctrinate them with CRT and disrespect for America.
-I am also fighting to defund DEI in our state universities, and expect to see this legislation passed soon.
+I am also fighting to defund DEI discrimination in our state universities; this legislation has now passed the House twice but needs to gain support in the Senate.

 Heritage

 I honor our American heritage and I defend our state’s historical monuments because I believe those who forget the past cannot rightly chart the future.
 We need to remember those who died to defend our state and our country and learn the lessons with which they provided us.
-I have been on the front lines to ensure state universities comply with state law and teach our U.S. Constitution and Founding documents, resulting in the recent passage of the REACH Act.
-Our heritage also includes our natural resources such as beaches, rivers, and wildlife, which I help to conserve as 2nd Vice Chair of the Agriculture and Natural Resources Committee.
+I have been on the front lines to ensure state universities comply with state law and teach our U.S. Constitution and Founding documents, resulting in the REACH Act being signed into law.
+Our heritage also includes our natural resources such as beaches, rivers, wildlife, and farmland, which I will always do my best to conserve.
+The farms of South Carolina bear a special place in my heart and I believe, like Thomas Jefferson, that the agricultural tradition is a vital source for liberty.

 Judicial Reform